Like anything in life, it takes years of practice to be ‘good at travelling’.

 Some countries such as China and Iran will block access to various websites and social media platforms.
 Our friends in Iran all have a VPN on their phones so they can access Facebook and certain websites that their government bans.

-You can get around these restrictions by having previously installed a VPN on your phone or computer.
+You can get around these restrictions by installing a VPN on your phone or computer.

 We use Surfshark VPN and love this product.

-In addition to the above, having a VPN is also useful for countries that have geo-restrictions or geo-blocks.
+In addition to the above, having a VPN is also helpful for countries with geo-restrictions or geo-blocks.

 This is when a certain website or content providers only allow gaining access to their websites available in specific countries.
-With a VPN, you simply trick the website into thinking your location is different from where you actually are.
+With a VPN, you trick the website into thinking your location differs from where you are.

-It’s incredible how different the price is for an item to be purchased in Australia, yet prices seem to drop considerably by changing the location to the USA.
+It’s incredible how different the price is for an item to be purchased in Australia, yet prices seem to drop considerably when the location changes to the USA.

 Sign up with Surkshark VPN and get connected today.

-This used to be a thing that you just couldn’t avoid and it drove us insane.
+This used to be a thing that you couldn’t avoid, and it drove us insane.
 Years ago, all banks would charge you a fee for using an international ATM or purchasing in a foreign currency.

 The rate was around a 3% fee for a currency conversion charged by your bank for purchases made internationally.
 If you made a withdrawal for any amount of cash using a foreign ATM, you would be charged between $5 – 10 (depending on which bank’s ATM you used).